howion/notes/notes/abstract-algebra/00-development-area.md

 - Boolean rings
 - Direct products on rings
 - Opposite rings
-- **Characteristic of a ring**
-- Much more exercises are required for rings compared to groups.
+- **Much more exercises are required for rings compared to groups.**
 - Jacobson radical

 ---